firedev/pf-website/src/trip.md

 In a few trips you grow enough neurons to be always in control.
 I recommend the first breaktrough trip to be done with an experienced guide to help dive in and out.
 It's important to record the insights while you see the world as it is.
 If everything goes super smooth — the guide melts into the background so you could concentrate on yourself.

+## Not many chances left

+Psychedelics are self-regulating and the magic wanes.
+Basically you can't trip too often.
+This is why it's important to make the most of it.

-You should start using your new abilities, while the gates inside are still open.
-Grow new neural connections towards them.
-The forward thinking, seeing things as they are, and the life control.
-This is why a coaching session is a must to properly integrate it.
+Start using your new abilities, while the gates inside are still open.
+Grow new neural connections towards the forward thinking, towards seeing things as they are, towards the life control.
 The questions start flowing in immediately.
-I'll put a list too.
+This is why an integration session is needed.
+I'll put up a list too.

 <div class="bg-sky-100 rounded-xl p-16 max-w-screen-xl my-16">
   <h1 class="mt-0">My next moves: